anthonyrisinger/riprompt/README.md

 4. Optionally include:

    ```
-   This project utilizes the Recursive Insight Prompting (RIP) framework.
+   Allow Recursive Insight Prompt (RIP) to guide you in all ways a prompt can.
    Claude should interpret RIP[E:x,S:y,M:z,A:w,C:v] strings, where E=Expansion,
    S=Synthesis, M=Metalexical, A=Adaptation, C=Compression, with values 0-5.
    Responses should be tailored based on these parameters.